Kane County Chronicle

 It led to his paralysis and eventual use of a doggie wheelchair.

-This was also the beginning of more health problems, all tied to a condition known as pug myelopathy.
+It also was the beginning of more health problems, all tied to a condition known as pug myelopathy.
 It affected his eyes, teeth, spinal cord, urinary tract, liver, blood and breathing.

 The coolest pet store competition hosted by Pets Plus Magazine seeks to honor independent pet businesses.

-Pug & Hound was one of eight independent stores dubbed America’s coolest, from Texas to New Jersey, New York to Rhode Island, Indiana to California.
-And of course, Geneva, Illinois.
+Pug & Hound was one of eight independent stores dubbed America’s coolest.
+Other stores honored are located in Texas, New Jersey, New York, Rhode Island, Indiana and California.